istio/istio.io/content/en/blog/2025/sail-operator-ga/index.md

 $ kubectl label namespace sample istio-injection=enabled
 {{< /text >}}

-As a result of the label of the namespace you will see that the `IstioRevisionTag` resource status will change to In Use true, this is because there is already one resource making reference to the revision `default-v1-24-2`.
+After labeling the namespace you will see that the `IstioRevisionTag` resource status will change to In Use true, this is because there is now a resource using the revision `default-v1-24-2`.

 {{< text bash >}}
 $ kubectl get istiorevisiontag